All Episodes

 And now we kind of gear things down.

-Now there is there's all kinds of their projects on the drawing board and things being done right now that involve colonization of the moon and maybe human footprints on Mars before I'm dead.
+Now, there's all kinds of projects on the drawing board and things being done right now that involve colonization of the moon and maybe human footprints on Mars before I'm dead.

-But there's their reasons for this, and some of them are strategic.
+But there's reasons for this, and some of them are strategic.

 My reasons are because I believe that man's nature is to explore and the universe is there for us to explore.